onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Cinder Volumes.rst

 Cinder Volumes are created with the heat resource OS::Cinder::Volume.

 As stated in :need:`R-46119`, :need:`R-90748`, :need:`R-03251`, a
-VNF's Heat Orchestration Template's Resource ``OS::Heat::CinderVolume`` **MAY** be defined in a Base Module, Incremental Module, or Cinder Volume Module.
+VNF's Heat Orchestration Template's Resource ``OS::Cinder::Volume`` **MAY** be defined in a Base Module, Incremental Module, or Cinder Volume Module.